segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 If you have questions about your data usage or how it relates to your bill, log into your Segment workspace, click **Settings > Usage and Billing > Usage**.

 The Usage page shows what plan the workspace is on, what data volume that plan includes, and how much data you have already used in the current billing period.
-If you have used more data volume than your plan includes, the page shows information about how much data is in overage, and what your overage rate is.
+If you have used more data volume than your plan includes, the page shows information about how much data is in overage.

 Click the billing period dropdown at the top of the page to see a cumulative, daily report of data volumes by source for the current and last five billing periods, and an overview of the last twelve months of data volumes.